DamienHarper/auditor-bundle/README.md

 dh_doctrine_audit:
     entities:
         MyBundle\Entity\MyAuditedEntity1: ~   # all MyAuditedEntity1 properties are audited
-        MyBundle\Entity\MyAuditedEntity2:     # all MyAuditedEntity2 properties BUT created_at and updated_at are audited
+        MyBundle\Entity\MyAuditedEntity2:
-            - created_at                      # created_at is ignored by the audit process
+            ignored_columns:                  # properties ignored by the audit process
+                - created_at
-            - updated_at                      # updated_at is ignored by the audit process
+                - updated_at
 ```

 It is also possible to specify properties that are globally ignored by the audit process.